sihawken/dockerized_vm_tools/README.md

 ### Libvirt Hooks

 The hooks directory can be found at run/hooks/.
 This directory is mapped to /etc/libvirt/hooks/ inside the container.
 I recommend setting up https://github.com/PassthroughPOST/VFIO-Tools/blob/master/libvirt_hooks/qemu to make hooks easier.

+You may need to make the hooks executable with a +x flag, such as the following for the VFIO-Tools scripts:

+- `sudo chmod +x run/hooks/qemu && sudo chmod -R +x run/hooks/qemu.d`

+### Fake Battery

+Fake battery data can be found in /run/acpi/SSDT1.dat.
+This is mapped inside the container Adding a fake battery to windows can sometimes be necessary for Nvidia drivers to start-up without the dreaded Code 43.

+# Running a VM

+Once the previous steps have been done, running and viewing the display from a VM should be easy (assuming your XML and image are properly configured for your device).

+- `sudo chmod +x Start_VM.sh`
+- `./Start_VM.sh`

+Select a VM which you have previously defined.
+It will attempt to start it up.
+Alternatively you can start the VM with Virt-Manager.

+Lastly, you just need to start Looking-Glass.

+- `sudo chmod +x Start_Looking-Glass.sh`
+- `./Start_Looking-Glass.sh`

+You should now have a display of your PC!